Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

 - Underdeveloped male genitals

-- Decreased development of muscle mass
+- Development of muscle mass

-- Impaired growth of body hair
+- Growth of body and facial hair

-- Impaired growth of the penis and testicles
+- Growth of the penis and testicles

 - Excessive growth of the arms and legs in relation to the trunk of the body

 In adult males, hypogonadism can alter certain masculine physical characteristics and impair normal reproductive function.
 Early signs and symptoms might include:

 - Decreased sex drive